-Commercial laundry planning is an essential component of most industries.
+Commercial laundry designs and planning is an essential component of most industries.
 The need to have hygienic clothing and linen in most industries, especially hospitality, is a priority, especially in today’s times.
 But laundry has a catch.
 It is usually resource-intensive and a contributor to water pollution.

 Nearly a third of the population uses a washing machine at least once a week link.springer.com/article, and that number is based on individual usage.
 With some simple scaling and correlation, it’s easy to assume that industries also consume a significant amount of resources while being extremely carbon positive.

 So how can we potentially cut down on resource usage and ensure that laundry has a green component to it?
 There are a few potential ways.

 This one is rather obvious: With proper storage and treatment, water that has been used for one laundry wash cycle can be reused again for the next.
 This concept is known as greywater usage, and it saves on both water and time took to source fresh water for usage.

 Of course, this comes with the caveat that the greywater must also be treated, which will require a separate analysis as to whether it benefits industries in the long run.
 But overall, greywater usage is an excellent method to reuse water efficiently.